iuliantanaselea/API_TESTING_SIMPLE_BOOKS_API/README.md

 ## Running the tests

-The tests can be found in the _test_ fonder.
+The tests can be found in the _test_ folder.
 To run any test, you can run the corresponding file.

 ## Generating the report